 Experienced travelers may want to look away.
 Guided tours can really be the best option for some travelers going abroad.
 Of course, they limit you a little and lose a little freedom.
 You will not have enough time to fall in love with a place and you will not have enough time to stay there, and other companions may not be with you.
-But no matter what the veterans might say, there are good reasons to tour for those who want to.

 The most important reason why people are considering a visit is certainly their lack of experience, whether in travel in general or in the new country they have decided to visit.
 A tour or travel agent gives you an extra sense of security - number capacity, as well as the special abilities of a guide to assist you.
 All of these factors increase your self-confidence.

 It's not an insult - some people just aren't interested in all the details of planning a trip, and they don't want to worry about changing them during their trip.
 It's about relaxing, right?
-So if you want these things to be taken care of for you - hotel reservations, transfers, restaurant choices, places to see and things to do once you arrive - then a visit might just be the way to go.
+So if you want these things to be taken care of for you - hotel reservations, transfers, restaurant choices, places to see, and things to do once you arrive - then a visit might just be the way to go.

 Even for experienced travelers, the first trip to Iran can be quite intimidating.
 The place is strange.
 It takes time to find your feet, and the constant haggling, arguments, and cuddles that make up the daily life of tourists in Iran can become quite tiring.
 Take a walk, and many of these stresses go away.

 Some people like to see the world on their own, but others find it a lonely existence.
 For the latter group, being presented with a group of like-minded travelers with whom to share the adventure is the perfect tonic.
 Having a group visit is also beneficial from a safety perspective.

 No matter where you go, you will probably do very well with English and sign language.
 However, if you really care about the language barrier, especially in places that don't see too many tourists, it can be nice to have a guide who is both a source of information and a translator.